African Peanut Soup

 Method

-Simmer the onion, leak, carrots, tomato, yam, garlic and oil in 1 cup of the broth over medium high heat for 20 minutes.
-Remove from heat and whirr in the food processor.
+Simmer the onion, leak, carrots, yam, garlic in the oil over medium high heat until it starts to brown (about 20 minutes).
+Remove from heat, and about 2 cups of broth, and whirr with the stab mixer or food processor.
 Don’t over-process, the soup should be a bit chunky, not super-smooth.

-Add the chicken, the red pepper flakes, another cup of the broth, and simmer over medium heat another 20 minutes.
+Add the tomato, chicken, red pepper flakes, another 2 cups of the broth, and simmer over medium heat another 20 minutes.
 Remove chicken and dice.
 Discard the bones and return the meat to the pot.

 In a separate bowl, mix the peanut butter with the remaining broth until smooth.
 Then add to soup with salt, and simmer 5 minutes.